 To say Akihabara is all about anime (Japanese hand-drawn and computer animation) and manga (Japanese graphic novels) is an understatement.
 Collectively known as otakus, young game-crazed hipsters line the streets of this section of the city.
 Stop into the Tokyo Anime Center to see its eye-opening exposition.
 Or visit manga shops like LAOX Asobit City and Mandarake, where you'll find everything from trinkets and gaming figurines to makeup.
 You may even run into the most conspicuous character of all, and the epitome of otaku culture—Pokémon.

-Manga characters are everywhere in Akihabara.
-So it's not difficult to imagine the waitresses in maid cafés coming straight out of Japanese comic books.
-And, no, maid cafés do not have an underlying sexual connotation.
-Instead, it's all about bringing comic books to life.
-True—some cafés may contain a flirtatious element to the service, but ones like Maidreamin and Pinaforte are family-friendly and suitable for both character-loving youngsters and game-obsessed adults.
+Manga characters are everywhere in Akihabara, so it's not difficult to imagine the waitresses in maid cafés coming straight out of Japanese comic books.
+In fact, these cafés are all about bringing comic books to life.
+And while some locales have a flirtatious element to the service, ones like Maidreamin and Pinaforte are family-friendly and suitable for both character-loving youngsters and game-obsessed adults.

 If you follow otaku-inspired social media profiles, you've certainly seen photos and videos of people driving the streets of Tokyo dressed as characters from the Mario Kart game.
 And while it's a city-wide activity, it's somehow more appropriate to take part in this behavior in Akihabara.
 Book your ride in advance with a company like MariCAR or seek out a same-day option once you arrive.
 But keep in mind that you'll need an international driving permit to engage in this festive activity.